Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - It is possible to make game play random animation from `AnimList` by setting `AnimList.PickRandom` to true.
 The result is similar to what `EMEffect=true` produces, however it comes with no side-effects (`EMEffect=true` prevents `Inviso=true` projectiles from snapping on targets, making them miss moving targets).
 - If `AnimList.CreateAll` is set to true, all animations from `AnimList` are created, instead of a single anim based on damage or random if  `AnimList.PickRandom` is set to true.
 - If `AnimList.CreationInterval` is set to a value higher than 0, there will be that number of detonations of the Warhead before animations from `AnimList` will be created again.
 If the Warhead had a TechnoType firing it, this number is remembered by the TechnoType across all Warheads fired by it, otherwise it is shared between all detonations of same WarheadType period.
 This can be useful for things like `Airburst` with large spread where one might want uniform distribution of animations to appear but not on every detonation.
+- `AnimList.ScatterMin` & `AnimList.ScatterMax` can be used to set a range in cells around which any created animations will randomly scatter around from the impact point.
 - `SplashList` can be used to override animations displayed if the Warhead has `Conventional=true` and it hits water, by default animations from `[CombatDamage]` -> `SplashList` are used.
-  - `SplashList.PickRandom`, `SplashList.CreateAll` and `SplashList.CreationInterval` apply to these animations in same manner as the `AnimList` equivalents.
+  - `SplashList.PickRandom`, `SplashList.CreateAll`, `SplashList.CreationInterval` and `SplashList.ScatterMin/Max` apply to these animations in same manner as the `AnimList` equivalents.
-- `CreateAnimsOnZeroDamage`, if set to true, makes it so that `AnimList` or `SplashList` animations are created even if the weapon that fired the Warhead deals zero damage.
+- - `CreateAnimsOnZeroDamage`, if set to true, makes it so that `AnimList` or `SplashList` animations are created even if the weapon that fired the Warhead deals zero damage.
 - Setting `Conventional.IgnoreUnits` to true on Warhead with `Conventional=true` will make the Warhead detonate on non-underwater VehicleTypes on water tiles as if they are water tiles, instead of treating it as land.

 In `rulesmd.ini`: